 We performed descriptive statistics to analyze the data (total of packs as well as the two sub-sets of packs with contents and without contents) with regard to the country of origin, prescription status, therapeutic group, dose form and expiry date.
 Furthermore, we tested whether these variables had impact on whether, or not, contents were left in the packages.
 STATA 12 was used to perform descriptive statistical analyses (cross-tabulation) and to undertake the logistic regression analyses.

-Analysis of the total data set and the sub-groups of packs without and with contents
+We identified a total of 152 medicines packs.
+Table 1 provides information about the characteristics of the total of packs and the sub-groups of packs without and with contents.

 Total of packs